greco-code/greco-code/README.md

 <br/>
 <br/>

-I'm junior frontend developer from Moscow.
+I'm frontend developer from Moscow.
 I love to explore new technologies and use them to solve real-life problems ✨ Here you can read some info about me and check my projects 💻

 <br/>